<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Timing Considerations

 For AT&T employees nearing retirement, timing your pension payout can make a difference.
-AT&T allows employees to defer pension collection to a later date, which may be advantageous to you if you anticipate lower interest rates in the future.
-For example, if rates are expected to be lower in 2030 and you're planning to retire in 2029, deferring your pension to 2030 could help maximize your lump sum.
+AT&T allows employees to defer pension collection to a later date, which may be advantageous if you anticipate lower interest rates in the future.
+For example, if rates are expected to be lower in 2030 and you're planning to retire in 2029, deferring your pension to 2030 could help increase your lump sum.
 According to AT&T’s Summary Plan Description, “If you do not wish to immediately elect to receive your Pension Benefit, you may elect to start receiving your Pension Benefit as of the first (1st) day of any month following your Termination of Employment and before reaching your Normal Retirement Age.”

 Schedule a Call